queenmcsteve/team-profile-generator/README.md

 ## Description:

-This is a command line program for generating HTML team profiles
+This is a command line program for generating HTML team profiles based on user input.
+It uses the Inquirer module from Node.js, and generates a HTML file styled with bootstrap.

 ## Table of contents: